 Congratulations – you’ve made it to Middlesex!
 That means you have a place with us for September 2020.
 You don’t need to do anything yet.
 You’ll get more information from us soon about your induction and enrolment.

 Then don’t panic.
 We might just need more information to make a decision, for example copies of your qualifications or confirmation of your residency status.

 This doesn’t mean that you don’t have a place.
 We might still be able to accept you or offer you an alternative course in a related subject.
 If we do make you an alternative offer then you can accept this on UCAS Track.
 If unfortunately we can’t accept you, you’ll also see that on UCAS Track.

 We're open for advanced entry (Year 2 and Year 3) applications in your course.

 Get in touch with us to speak to one of our Clearing advisers about how to transfer.

 If you haven't applied yet or your don't have a UCAS number - don’t worry!
 Get in touch and we'll help with your application.
 We'll ask you to send us a copy of your qualifications so we can confirm that you meet our entry requirements.
 Our Clearing team will review your application and we'll let you know our decision about your application by email.

 You can apply to most of our courses if you're an international student.
-When you get in touch, just tell us that you're an international student and you need a Tier 4 Visa to study in the UK.
+When you get in touch, just tell us that you're an international student and you need a Student route (formerly tier 4) visa to study in the UK.

 If you haven't applied through UCAS yet then you'll need to complete our online application form.